David Allen — Chicago

-Mastectomy Tattoo — Aftercare & Healing
+Aftercare & Healing

-- Wash hands, then cleanse the area with lukewarm water and a fragrance-free, gentle cleanser.
-Pat dry with a clean paper towel—no rubbing.
+- Wash your hands, then cleanse the area with lukewarm water and a fragrance-free, gentle cleanser.

-- Apply a thin layer of the aftercare product we discussed (or none, if that was our plan).
+- Apply a thin layer of the aftercare product we discussed, or none if that was our plan.
 Less is more.

 - Avoid tight clothing and anything that causes friction.
 Rest, hydrate, and keep the area clean.